Iron Fist (character): Orson Randall

 Born and raised in K'un-Lun after his parents' airship crashed in the city in the late 19th century, Orson Randall became the Iron Fist after besting Shou-Lao when he was seventeen years old, becoming the first Westerner to do so.
 During World War I, Randall joined the Freedom's Five along with Union Jack, Phantom Eagle, Crimson Cavalier and Sir Steel.
 The bloodshed Randall witnessed in the war deeply traumatized him, causing him to turn to drugs to escape.
-In 1933, Randall was summoned back to K'un-Lun to participate in the Tournament of Heaven, but refused to participate, having been changed by his experiences in the war.
-When confronted by the Immortal Weapons, Randall killed the Crane Champion of K'un-Zi in self defense and fled, taking the Book of the Iron Fist with him.
+While in hiding, Randall met young orphan Wendell Rand and adopted him as his ward.
+During another encounter with the Steel Serpent, Randall is mortally wounded and transfers his chi to Danny Rand before dying.